Office of Mission Support, Environmental Protection Agency (EPA).

 Hand Delivery: OMS Docket, EPA/DC, WJC West Building, Room 3334, 1301 Constitution Ave.
 NW, Washington, DC.
 Such deliveries are only accepted during the Docket's normal hours of operation, and special arrangements should be made for deliveries of boxed information.

-Instructions: Direct your comments to Docket ID No. OMS-2019-0149.
-The EPA's policy is that all comments received will be included in the public docket without change and may be made available online at www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Controlled unclassified Information (CUI) or other information for which disclosure is restricted by statute.
+Instructions: Direct your comments to Docket ID No. EPA-HQ-OEI-2011-0359.
+The EPA's policy is that all comments received will be included in the public docket without change and may be made available online at www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Controlled Unclassified Information (CUI) or other information for which disclosure is restricted by statute.
 Do not submit information that you consider to be CUI or otherwise protected through www.regulations.gov.
 The www.regulations.gov website is an “anonymous access” system for EPA, which means the EPA will not know your identity or contact information unless you provide it in the body of your comment.
-However, over 179 federal agencies use www.regulations.gov and some may require Personally Identifiable Information (PII) and some may not.
 Each agency determines submission requirements within their own internal processes and standards.
 EPA has no requirement of personal information.
-If you send an email comment directly to the EPA without going through www.regulations.gov your email address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the internet.
-If you submit an electronic comment, the EPA recommends that you include your name and other contact information in the body of your comment.
+If you send an email comment directly to the EPA without going through www.regulations.gov your email address will be automatically captured and included as part of the comment that is placed in the public Start Printed Page 19759docket and made available on the internet.
+If you submit an electronic comment, the EPA recommends that you include your name and other contact information in the body of your comment and with any disk or CD-ROM you submit.
 If the EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, the EPA may not be able to consider your comment.
 Electronic files should avoid the use of special characters, any form of encryption, and be free of any defects or viruses.
 For additional information about the EPA's public docket visit the EPA Docket Center homepage at http://www.epa.gov/epahome/dockets.htm.

 Start Further Info